chromice/order.less/README.md

 #### `.width()`, `.min-width()`, `.max-width()`

-These mixins let you define the respective CSS property in grid columns.
+These mixins let you set the respective CSS property in grid columns.

 ##### Parameters